At the end of February, Ultra Trail Unseen returned to Koh Chang for its second annual event.

 The course initially took all the competitors off on the old abandoned road to the undeveloped, picturesque Wai Chek Beach, with the 13km runners then looping back to the finish.
 Participants at the longer distances continued on, disappearing off into the hidden forests, steep hills and fruit farms of Salak Phet.
 With the 35km race centred on this area, the 66km and 100km races meanwhile also included arduous ascents up Khao Laem, the 600m mountain that towers above the bay.

-Ultra and Trail Unseen Koh Chang 2016 – The Winners
+The Winners – Ultra Trail Unseen Koh Chang 2016

 - As for times, that solitary pair, Phairat Varasin and Sanya Khanchai took 26 hours, 41 minutes over the 100km, and yes, that is correct, a whole day’s running.

 - In the 66km, Chittapol Hoomphang at 14 hours, 2 minutes was followed in by Helen Ruud at 15 hours, 45 minutes, while Craig Sauers took a mere 3 hours, 56 minutes over the 35km, which is very quick indeed.

 - Denis Teoh won the shortest distance at 1 hour 13 minutes.
 HRH Princess Bajrakitiyabha Mahidol clocked a very decent 1 hour and 31 minutes.